Menu

 It is also clear from Front Page Part One File No/1File No/2-A to 2-EFile No/3File No/4 and Front Page Part One File No/5, that numerous documents faxed from my office to the arbitrators office did not reach their intended destination.

-1. How could two separate investigations into Telstra, for allegedly unlawful conduct, be undertaken by two different organisations at the same time, i.e., an arbitrator as well as the AFP?
+1. How could two separate investigations into Telstra for allegedly unlawful conduct be undertaken by two different organisations at the same time, i.e., an arbitrator and the AFP?
 As far as we can find, this situation is unheard of in any other Western democracy.

 2. While all the COT cases attempted to keep their individual small businesses going while their arbitrations continued, how could we be expected to submit complex submissions to an arbitrator and, at the same time, assist the AFP with their investigations?